 - They stimulate the formation of anti-bodies in the body to fight attacks from harmful agents.

 - Tangerines have a high level of fiber.
 Therefore, they help prevent digestive problems, high cholesterol, and cardiovascular diseases.

 Thanks to their properties, grapes act as a natural laxative, helping the cardiovascular system and reducing bad cholesterol (LDL).

 - They contain a variety of acids which are important for the proper functioning of the body.

 - Furthermore, grapes contain almost no calories.
 They help keep the arteries and heart in good condition and improve cognitive functions of the body.

-Guava has anti-septic and anti-helmintic properties.
-So, it’s capable of eliminating bacteria, fungi and other infections that are in the body.
+Guava has anti-septic and antihelmintic properties.
+Because of this, they can help eliminate bacteria, fungi and other infections.

-- Eat guava along with their seeds therefore is an effective remedy for regularising the normal evacuation of your bowels.
+- Therefore, eating guava along with their seeds is an effective remedy for regularizing the normal evacuation of your bowels.

-- To make the most of this fruit’s benefits we recommend that you consume it daily.
+- To make the most of this fruit’s benefits, we recommend that you eat it daily.

 Orange juice is ideal for preventing the accumulation of food residue in the colon and preventing cardiovascular diseases.